organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 Now, after creating the voice in this test, we expect to see the show page to display both the title and the opinion.
 This is simulate with the `have_content` function.
 How does the spec knows that we're on the show page?
 Because when the spec ran `click_button "Create Voice"`, it automatically follows the path to wherever the **create** function redirects to, and in this case it's the show page.

 We can even get fancier and more in-dept with the testing by testing the HTML tags on the page.
-Since we declared that all title should have a **h2** tag, we can use the `within 'h2' do...end` block to test the title.
+Since we declared that all title should have a **h2** tag, we can use the `within 'h2' do...end` block to test the tags within the titles.
 The `within` block also works on other HTML and CSS tags, so the testing scope is limitless!

 #### Request Specs for Editing Voices